Lumavate-Team/documentation/docs/2-development.rst

 Docker must be installed on your development machine in order to upload the :ref:`tool <tools>` you are creating to lumavate.
 Uploading Docker to your local envrioment will also give you acces to the :ref:`Lumavate Test Harness <thor>`.

-To set-up Docker on your local machine download at least the Community Edition of Docker.
+To set-up Docker on your local machine, download at least the Community Edition of Docker.

 The community edition is free and can be downloaded at this site: https://www.docker.com/community-edition.